 The world of business moves quickly, and entrepreneurs need to work hard to keep up.
 Investing in your education through workshops, classes, and books are great ways to stay ahead of the curve and ensure you’re constantly growing.

-Here’s the fine print on what you can and can’t deduct.
+Here’s what you can and can’t deduct.